Who are we?

 2012 saw our club hold the inaugural Caulfield Racecourse Run, which raises money for local community groups, schools and charities.

-In August 2015, our Club changed its meeting venue from the London Tavern in Caulfield South to the Caulfield Glasshouse at Caulfield Racecourse, bringing us closer to the venue of many of our fundraising projects.
+In August 2015, our Club changed its meeting venue from the London Tavern in Caulfield South to the Caulfield Glasshouse at Caulfield Racecourse.

-Today, the Club remains actively involved within the City of Glen Eira.
+Today, the Club is now located at the Tivoli German Club, 291 Dandenong Road, Windsor and remains actively involved within the City of Glen Eira.